BrucePerens/rigcontrol/README.md

 * [Audio chip datasheet](website/ES8388_DS.pdf)

 The board connects to the net via WiFi and provides two audio inputs and two audio outputs.
-Microphone or line inputs are mutually exclusive.
-Line or speaker outputs are also mutually exclusive.
+Microphone or line inputs are switched through a multiplexer.
+Line and speaker outputs are in common, with enable lines for the speaker amplifiers.
+The audio outputs are ususally fed by ADCs, but can be switched to the line inputs and microphone preamplifiers, for debugging.
 There is a USB serial interface for debugging, and additional serial and digital outputs sufficient for controlling serial rig control interfaces such as Yaesu's *CAT* and operating a T/R input or other peripherals.
 CW and RTTY control is possible but not yet